rails-girls-summer-of-code/summer-of-code/guide/projects.md

 ---
 <h1>Becoming a Project Mentor</h1>

+**All projects for RGSoC 2017 have already been chosen!
+If you're interested in participating in RGSoC as a project mentor, check back end of 2017.**

 You wish to support women working full-time on Open Source projects for three months, want to help newcomers get into Open Source and plan to submit your project?

-Here is some general information about your role as a mentor, as well as guidelines for the submission; RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet.
+Here is some general information about your role as a mentor, as well as guidelines for the 2017 submission; RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet.
 We welcome project submissions in any programming language!

 <br>
 <ul>